midhunkalarikkal/validator-codebymk/README.md

 npm install validator-codebymk
 ```

+## 🤝 Want To Contribute?

+We welcome community contributions!

+Please read our [CONTRIBUTING.md](https://github.com/midhunkalarikkal/validator-codebymk/blob/main/CONTRIBUTING.md) for guidelines on how to get started.

+Feel free to fork the repo, create a branch, and submit a pull request 🚀

 ### 🧪 Validator Options Reference

 | **Function**         | **Option**                 | **Type**  | **Default** | **Description**                                              |